Rich and colorful agriculture is on full display as many agritourism farms and Mississippi attractions welcome visitors to their way of life

-In the southern half of the region less than 20 miles from both Brookhaven and McComb off I-55, you’ll find Ruth, Mississippi and Ard’s Dairy Farm.
+In the southern half of the region less than 20 miles from both Brookhaven and McComb off I-55, you’ll find Ruth, Mississippi, and Ard’s Dairy Farm.
 This is a working farm offering fun, educational tours.
 Learn how milk goes from the cow to your table.
 Feed a baby calf and enjoy a wagon ride that puts the beauty of the farm on full display.
 Board the “Moo Choo Train” for a ride around the pond with a stop to feed the fish.

-On-site is a cozy farm house perfect for a getaway from the stress of everyday life.
+In addition, on-site is a cozy farm house perfect for a getaway from the stress of everyday life.
 Slow down a bit and experience the quiet country setting.
 That hammock might be calling your name.
 The number of guests is limited and reservations well in advance are required. visitmississippi.org/things-to-do/point-of-interest/ards-dairy-farm/.